Kaist-ICLab/final-submission-team-11-20205642/README.md

 ```

 ## Installation
 For **architecture search** phase, run the following command for dependencies installation (highly recommended with Python 3.9 on a virtual environment or conda environment).
+Then, follow the `demo_search.ipynb` notebook file.
 ```bash
 git clone https://github.com/Kaist-ICLab/final-submission-team-11-20205642.git
 cd final-submission-team-11-20205642